zerobox-ai/rembg-greenscreen/README.md

 </p>

 Some thoughts on vnext above

-Please get in touch with me if you have more ideas.

 Some ideas now:

 * Get the worker nodes to stream in from the same video file independently, to save sending all the uncompressed video data over IPC (at least in one direction)
 * Even though the mask is mono, I am currently padding it to three channels (only way I could figure out how to get FFMPEG to write it).
 I could do this on the main thread and not send it over IPC, this would cut the data by a third.
 * Get the workers to send the mask over IPC back to the main thread as a high quality JPG, this would probably cut the size down by 20x at least but lose tiny bit of quality and compute time
 * Carefully profile the actual masking code again and make some fine tuning, especially on the object allocation stuff

 Update 14th Feb: